afontcu/afontcu.dev/content/blog/talk-tips.md

 ## History repeats itself

 It just happened again last week.
 I was prepping my talk for the [VueJS Roadtrip BCN](https://vuejsroadtrip.com/barcelona/) event.
-There, I'll have 35 minutes to explain and discuss some things about testing the front-end.
+There, I'll have 35 minutes to explain and discuss some things about testing the front end.

-Before that event, I also got invited to take part at the [Frontend Dev Tech Talk](https://www.eventbrite.com/e/edreamjs-frontend-dev-tech-talk-tickets-61779463037), organized by eDreams.
+Before that event, I also got invited to take part at the [Front end Dev Tech Talk](https://www.eventbrite.com/e/edreamjs-frontend-dev-tech-talk-tickets-61779463037), organized by eDreams.

-The topic? <s>Maintainable and scal</s> just kidding. **Testing the front-end**.
+The topic? <s>Maintainable and scal</s> just kidding. **Testing the front end**.

 Time slot?
 15 minutes. _Fif-teen_!